tytydraco/yessleep/out/I_train_for_my_job.md

 It says it right here on my name tag.
 I work at a major retailer and they don’t like to advertise this but we sell “everything.”

 You may need a Knick knack for a kids party by tomorrow and we will get there today.
-You want a copy of your latest smutty book about dragons that’s sold out, we got you covered.
+You want a copy of your latest smutty book about dragons sold out, we got you covered.
 We do what we can to provide services.

 I work the supply chain of this retailer and I gotta say, we do our best.
 The pay isn’t great for the amount of work, but— talking with the guys, we all agree, we love working here.
 There’s something about being able to leave the job, knowing you’ve done the best for everyday people.
 People like us.